Skip to main content

 Using Environment Variables for Authentication Credentials

-As a best practice, we recommend setting your Sauce Labs authentication credentials as environment variables on your local system, that can then be referenced from within your tests.
-This provides an extra layer of security for your tests, and also enables other members of your development and testing team to write tests that will authenticate against a single account.
+As a best practice, we recommend setting your Sauce Labs authentication credentials as environment variables on your local system, that can then be referenced from in your tests.
+This provides an extra layer of security for your tests, and also enables other members of your development and testing team to write tests that authenticate against a single account.

 For a list of Sauce Connect Proxy environment variables, see Environment Variables.